fab

 directory, the beamtime number is automatically detected.
 Otherwise you can specify it as e.g.

-module provides a convenient way to quickly set up the analyis
+NOTE: The fab.magic module provides a convenient way to quickly set up the analysis

 To access the data, we can simply use: